2011 Super Outbreak: Reform–Oakman–Cordova–Blountsville, Alabama

-The tornado touched down at 3:40 p.m.
+This violent and long tracked EF4 tornado touched down at 3:40 p.m.
 CDT (20:40 UTC) in northeastern Pickens County, Alabama, damaging a few chicken homes at EF1 strength.
 The tornado caused roof damage to houses and destroyed a few outbuildings before moving into Tuscaloosa County and briefly into Fayette County, causing major EF2 tree damage and minor structural damage.
 The tornado then moved back into Tuscaloosa County, causing mostly minor tree and structural damage at EF1 strength before rapidly intensifying and crossing into Fayette County once again.
 There, it completely destroyed at least one mobile home, with the frame being separated and the remaining debris being thrown a considerable distance.
 The tornado appeared to strengthen even further and several mobile homes were obliterated with debris thrown a considerable distance and frames twisted and thrown.
 Damage was rated EF3 in this area.
 Many trees were downed as well before the tornado moved into Walker County.
 It then weakened to EF1 strength and caused mostly minor damage to trees and mobile homes.
 South of Oakman, numerous trees were snapped and uprooted, a cell phone tower was knocked down, and mobile homes were destroyed at EF2 intensity.
 It then rolled vehicles and destroyed a cinder block house to the southeast of Oakman, with damage rated EF3 at that location.
 The tornado weakened considerably as it approached Corridor X of the Appalachian Development Highway System (now Interstate 22), with only minor EF0 tree damage, before it strengthened significantly as it entered the town of Cordova as a 0.5 mi wide EF3 tornado.

 In Cordova, numerous homes and manufactured houses were either damaged or destroyed in this area along with many trees being downed.
 Some unanchored homes in town were swept from their foundations.
 Buildings in downtown Cordova had already been damaged by an EF3 tornado earlier that morning and received further damage from this tornado.
 East of Cordova, the tornado crossed the Mulberry Fork of the Black Warrior River three times (along with the Sipsey Fork once, just north of its confluence with the Mulberry Fork).
 It intensified further into a violent EF4 tornado in northeastern Walker County, as it completely leveled a site-built home and obliterated two nearby mobile homes.
 One of the mobile home undercarriages was tossed at least 500 yd.
 A 5-ton bulldozer was flipped over, a pickup truck was tossed 200 yd, and a dump truck was tossed 50 yd and destroyed.
 A two-ton trailer was thrown 1 mi and left a 2.5 ft deep crater where it impacted the ground.
 Two double-wide mobile homes were tossed at least 100 yd, and a third mobile home was tossed 100 yd up a 50 foot embankment and destroyed along this segment of the path as well.
 South of Sipsey, additional homes and mobile homes were destroyed at EF2 to EF3 strength and numerous trees were snapped.